Frequently asked questions

 How is task progress tracked?

-By completion type: GitHub activity for code-backed tasks; upload, external link, or manual confirmation for others.
-AI can assess progress and warn when work stalls.
+By completion type: GitHub activity for code-backed tasks, upload or external link for assets, or manual confirmation.
+AI assesses progress and warns when work stalls.

 Integrations